Heng265/Heng265.github.io/content/authors/admin/_index.md

 ---
 # Display name
-title: Jingnan Zhang
+title: Heng Zhu

 # Full name (for SEO)
-first_name: Jingnan
+first_name: Heng
-last_name: Zhang
+last_name: Zhu

 # Status emoji
 status:
-  icon: 🏖️
+  icon: 🤓

 # Is this the primary user of the site?
 superuser: true